Albufeira is situated in Algarve, near the international Faro Airport and is a ideal city to enjoy your stay in Algarve.

 Albufeira has the largest selection of restaurants, cafes and bars in the Algarve and in the extended town there are over 500 different establishments.
 These are all designed for tourists and the wide selection covers all styles of cuisine and dining, include Portuguese, English, Indian, Chinese, Italian and Spanish.
 The evening meal is an important part of the Portuguese day, and meals tend not to be rushed.
 Expect the evening meal to last for a good couple of hours and there to be a wait for freshly cooked food

-Portugal has the added appeal, that it is a comparatively inexpensive country; with food, accommodation and transport much cheaper than many of the other established holiday destinations, especially when compared to Greece, or the Balearic islands.
+Portugal has the added appeal, that it is a comparatively inexpensive country; with food, accommodation and transport cheaper than many of the other established holiday destinations, especially when compared to Greece, or the Balearic islands.
 Albufeira is one of the most expensive locations in the Algarve for food but it is significantly cheaper than back at home.
-Tipping is not compulsory but it is often expected as it helps to boost the meagre wages of the waiting staff.
+Tipping is not compulsory but it is often expected.

 Albufeira in summer